These beef short ribs with chile rub are slowly braised until tender. In other words, they’re utterly irresistible.

 I discovered on a recent trip to the Southwest that they don’t just drink coffee or use it for the occasional tiramisu—they brine, marinade, rub, and barbecue with it.
 Whether a strong espresso or a mild cup of joe, it’s used to give an earthy layer to big bold meats, especially pork and beef.
 You can use coffee granules, instant coffee, or a cup of coffee to enhance flavor.
-Prepare to be surprised, as coffee gives a whole other flavor and depth to the rub mixture in this recipe.
+Prepare to be surprised, as coffee gives a whole other flavor and depth to the rub mixture in this recipe.–Valerie Aikman-Smith

-Beef Short Ribs with Chile Rub Recipe
+Beef Short Ribs with Chile Rub

-- For the coffee and chile rub
+For the coffee and chile rub

-- 2 tablespoons finely ground coffee beans
+- 2 tablespoons finely ground espresso or coffee beans

-- 1 tablespoon chipotle chili powder
+- 1 tablespoon chipotle chile powder

 - 1 teaspoon ground cumin